My Transition Diary

 I just posted a comment over at Questioning Transphobia (which I highly recommend, by the way) about my own story, which I rarely tell outside of Trans 101 speaking gigs, and it was such a relief to put it out there that I thought it should be posted to my own journal as well.
 (Do I have to call this a blog now?
 I'm old school and it's a journal as far as I'm concerned.)

 As always, I feel obligated to put a disclaimer on the front of this.
-This is my story, not 'the Trans story'.
-Many Trans people don't have inklings until puberty until later, and many don't come out until they're well into adulthood; many Trans people don't feel 'trapped in the wrong body' (nor did I, actually - specific parts of my body needed adjusting, but I didn't want someone else's body!) and many don't have any major problem with their anatomy at all; there is no one way to be Trans.
+This is my story, not "the Trans story".
+Many Trans people don't have inklings until puberty or later, and many don't come out until they're well into adulthood; many Trans people don't feel "trapped in the wrong body" (nor did I, actually - specific parts of my body needed adjusting, but I didn't want someone else's body!) and many don't have any major problem with their anatomy at all; there is no one way to be Trans.
 There are as many ways to be Trans as there are Trans people.
 If you are questioning your gender in any way and you don't relate to my story at all, that does not mean you're not Trans.
 Check out the LiveJournal communities transgender, genderqueer, and newtrans - between the three of them, you'll likely find some folks who feel similarly to how you do, no matter what that is.
 Okay?
 Okay.

 I'm not going to write my whole sordid tale here - it's more a list of facts than anything else.
 So I shall put it in list form!